asim/website/writing/the-source-of-truth.md

 it's origin is an almost impossible task.
 Can a fictional character in a story know it's author?
 Can an avatar in a game know it's within a game?
 Not without authority from it's creator.
 So who is the creator?
 Who is the origin of the universe?
 Who is the source of truth?

-These are deeply philosophical questions we have pondered over for a millenia.
+These are deeply philosophical questions we have pondered over for a millennia.
 Longer in fact.
 To know the creator is not within our capacity.
 Why?
 Because we are the created.
 We are merely constructs of this universe and in our limited capacity we are barely even able to understand creation itself.
 We continue to learn more and more about the human body, the brain, the ocean, the universe.
 It's not within our capacity to know the creator without divine inspiration or guidance.